PeterOwira/Compiler_Construction_Lab1_Group/README.md

 ## Task 1

-This section prints the individual words taken from the user with each word in it's own line.
+The script will print individual words taken from the user with each word in it's own line.

 Example:
 He is a smart student